SAVE THE DATE: Boxer Brief 5K June 12, 2027

 What is Colorectal Cancer?

-Colorectal cancer is cancer of the colon and/or rectum (also called large intestine or large bowel).
-Colorectal cancer is the #1 cause of cancer-related death in people under age 50, and the 2nd leading cause of cancer-related death in men AND women in the United States.
+Cancer of the colon or rectum or “colorectal cancer” is when cancer is found within the lining of the colon and/or rectum.
+Colorectal cancer is the #1 cause of cancer-related death in people under age 50, and the 2nd leading cause of cancer-related death in men AND women combined in the United States.
 Screening begins at age 45 for people of average risk.

 KEY TAKEAWAYS: